By: Sarah Walsh

 We might think that substance addiction is a sign of weakness or a lack of willpower, but this is not the case.

-Addiction can effect any one of us, and those in our lives.
+Addiction can affect anyone of us, and those in our lives.

 Substance addiction is defined as a chronic, relapsing brain disease that is characterised by compulsive drug seeking and use, despite harmful consequences.